open-telemetry/opentelemetry-specification/specification/context.md

 ### Get current Context

-The API SHOULD return the `Context` associated with the caller's current execution unit.
+The API MUST return the `Context` associated with the caller's current execution unit.

 ### Set current Context